forjukka/eks-auto-mode/README.md

-# eks-auto-mode
+# EKS Auto Mode demo

-EKS Auto Mode demo.
+This repo aims to provide a super simple, but highly impressive demo of EKS Auto Mode that was released at AWS re:Invent 2024.

 ## Instructions